deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 Saving the Methods
 ++++++++++++++++++

-Similarly, if you want to save the methods for use in a another project, you can ask the Simulator instance to export the list of Method instances to a JSON file.
+Similarly, if you want to save the methods for use in another project, you can ask the Simulator instance to export the list of Method instances to a JSON file.